 About Me

-I am currently a Senior Machine Learning Engineer at AKASA focusing on how to leverage natural language processing models to solve the systemic inneficiencies in America's healthcare systems.
+I am currently a Staff Machine Learning Engineer at AKASA focusing on how to leverage natural language processing to solve the systemic inneficiencies in America's healthcare systems.
+I lead the machine learning development of our medical coding product, focusing my attention on decreasing the time it takes to productionize research results.
 We're always looking for new people to join our team -- check out our website here.

 Previously I worked at ASAPP both as a Research Engineer and Machine Learning Engineer focusing on natural language processing problems related to customer service.